 Okay, now that Business domain is separated, let’s see what can be improved in the Presentation Layer:

-• Work of front-end and back-end developers is tightly coupled: either back-end developers need to integrate work of front-end (copy HTML into .cshtml files) or front-end developers need to understand Razor syntax in order to modify it.
+files) or front-end developers need to understand Razor syntax in order to modify it.
 In the second scenario, to be able to test their work, front-end developers need to know how to setup a Sitecore instance on their machine, which also means that they are bound to Windows.
-And we all know how front-end guys like Macs.
+And we all know how front-end guys like Macs. - Modern front-end websites are normally built as Single Page Applications.
+Until recently, it was quite a challenge to build a SPA Sitecore application, since out-of-the-box SPAs don’t integrate well with Experience Editor and Analytics.

 To handle these issues, Sitecore Javascript Services come to the rescue.